AngleProtocol/angle-docs/borrowing-module/vaults/fees.md

 In the event of a [liquidation](../../new-module/liquidations.md), the protocol captures a fee called the liquidation surcharge.
 This is taken from the amount of stablecoins sent by the liquidators to pay back the debt of the vault.

-Its value is usually around 2%.
+Its value is usually set around 2%.

 ### Putting this all together

-In summary, users pay three types of fees to the protocol in the form of an increase of their debt that will need to be paid back or collateralized.
+In summary, users may pay fees to the protocol in the form of an increase of their debt that will need to be paid back or collateralized.

-This debt increase through fees happen at four moments:
+This debt increase through fees happen at four (optional) moments:

-1. When minting agTokens if there is a **mint fee** (which is optional)
+1. When minting agTokens if there is a **mint fee**
 2. During the life of the vault if agTokens is borrowed, through the **stability fee**
-3. When repaying an agToken debt if there is a **repay fee** (optional as well)
+3. When repaying an agToken debt if there is a **repay fee**
 4. When a liquidation happens, through the **liquidation surcharge**

 ## Bad debt